General deployment with Infoblox integration¶

 Let's deploy k8gb to the first cluster.
 Most of the helper commands are abstracted by GNU

-.
+make.
+If you want to look under the hood please check theMakefile.
 In general, standard Kubernetes/Helm commands are used.
-Point deployment mechanism to your customvalues.yaml
+Point deployment mechanism to your customvalues.yaml -

 It should deploy k8gb pretty quickly.
 Let's check the pod status